In this article you will learn:

-Include geographic terms in your meta description
+Tip 3 - Include geographic terms in meta descriptions

 Although the meta description tag is not used as a ranking signal, any words used by the searcher will be emboldened in the search results, making them stand out.
 So, including geographic terms can help draw the searcher’s eye to your listing in the results.

 Indeed, thinking of your ‘snippet’ (your site’s listing within the search results) as an advert is a great mindset.
 This is a chance to make an impression, so create title and meta descriptions that show off what you have to offer.

 Tip 4 - Have N.A.P correct and visible

 NAP stands for Name, Address and Phone number, and it is an important concept in local SEO.
 Having it correct, and consistent, is vital.

 If you have one location, getting this on your homepage and contact page is the minimum, but also having it appear on every page should be your aim.
 Just like a real user, Google wants to find your contact details easily.
 If you have multiple locations, then those individual landing pages will be the home to each relevant NAP.